TanushGo/BertChatBot/README.md

 ![DVSM](https://github.com/TanushGo/BertChatBot/assets/94217537/6c933bc2-5666-497b-beaa-0d588630972f)

 ### Environment
 Azure uses docker images with conda to develop the environment in which the model is run.
-The conda.yaml lists the various dependencies used by the model and in the development processThe conda.yaml file in the environment folder
+The conda.yaml lists the various dependencies used by the model and in the development process.
+The docker image uses an ubuntu deployment and conda downloads all the dependices.
+The conda.yaml file is in the environment folder

 ### Azure Model Endpoint
+The scoring file takes the data provided by the api call, and loads the model on the endpoint deployment.
+The model endpoint runs the deployment of the model on the text and returns the tag prediction utilizing the api.
+The endpoint utilizes the key to protect the endpoint and encrpyt the data.

 ### App Deployment